PhantomOffKanagawa/canvas-cli/README.md

 - 📦 Add support for submitting multiple files at once
 - 📃 Add support for pagination
 - 📂 Add file select support to TUIs
+- 🪙 Add real caching between calls rather than just in place

 ## 🤝 Contributing